duca7/css-resources/README.md

 * [Clippy](https://bennettfeely.com/clippy/): is an online tool that allows you to set CSS clip path properties for web pages.
 * [Keyframes CSS](https://keyframes.app/animate/): make it possible to create basic to advanced movements with CSS keyframes.
+* [CSS Grid Generator](https://cssgrid-generator.netlify.app/):  a tool that helps you create grids in CSS easily by entering the information provided by     the tool.
+* [Color contrast checker](https://polypane.app/color-contrast/#fg=%23107db5&bg=%23fff&level=aa&format=rgb): a web app that helps you check the contrast     between two colours in web design.
+* [Trianglify](https://trianglify.io/): an online tool that helps you create a beautiful background for your website.

 <sup>[back to table of contents](#table-of-contents)</sup>